sythanhho/quotes/index.md

 > - Albert Einstein
 >"Play is the highest form of research."
 > - Gary Player
 > "The harder I work, the luckier I get."
+> - Mark Twain
+>"The two most important days in your life are the day you are born and the day you find out why."